Does Couples Counseling Work? A Key Tool

 The way you tell your life stories reveals the way you have come to understand the events of your life, in the past as well as the present.
 Even if you’re struggling with what you think is a failing marriage or relationship, if you focus on how you can make the failing marriage or relationship better instead of whether or not you should stay in the relationship, you’re much more likely to succeed in making improvements.
 How you tell the story of this process can have a significant impact.

-As yourself the following questions about your current life, and see how your answers may influence how you see things in your marriage or relationship now:
+As yourself the following questions about your current life, and see how your answers may influence how you see things in your relationship now:

 · Do you describe your experiences from a distance, or do you emotionally relive your experiences as you retell your story?